 Eat three small meals a day

-The LAP-BAND System creates a small stomach that can only hold a certain amount of food.
-If you try to eat more than it will hold discomfort and/or vomiting will occur.
-Repetitive vomiting will contribute to complications such as “slippage” where some of the stomach slides up above the band causing heartburn and blockage.
+The Lap-Band System creates a small stomach that can only hold a certain amount of food.
+If you try to eat more than it will hold, discomfort and/or vomiting will occur.
+Repetitive vomiting will contribute to complications such as “slippage,” where some of the stomach slides up above the band, causing heartburn and blockage.
 Treatment may require an operation to revise the position of the Lap-Band.
-It is important to learn how much your stomach can hold comfortably and then not exceed this amount.
+It is essential to learn how much your stomach can hold comfortably and then not exceed this amount.